 At most undergraduate colleges, including UMBC, “PreMedical,” “PreDental,” “PreOptometry,” “PrePodiatry,” and or “PreVeterinary” are not majors, they are career interest areas.
 There is no official interest-area declaration action nor paperwork that is required for a person to pursue pre-health career interest areas.
+At UMBC, students can informally self-identify as pre-health by following the PreMedical and PreDental Interest Group in myUMBC.

 Students can decide to choose a pre-health pathway at any point in their career at UMBC – including after they’ve completed their UMBC degree.
 However, the prerequisite coursework for pre-health preparation includes multiple courses sequences in the sciences, so students who decide to pursue a career in the health professions later in their time at UMBC should be prepared to plan extra time to degree, or to incorporate post-baccalaureate coursework in their plan.
 Having a break between graduating from UMBC and entering professional school is not unusual for our students – last year, 71% of the UMBC matriculants to medical school had already graduated from UMBC before they applied to medical school – so taking extra time after graduation to fully prepare for the application process does not put a student at a disadvantage.